-AT&T CEO Ralph de la Vega promises that shared data plans are still comingAlex Wagner - Deputy Managing Editor, News Desk
+AT&T CEO Ralph de la Vega promises that shared data plans are still comingAlex Wagner - Editorial Director of News and Content

 AT&T Mobility CEO Ralph de la Vega has been talking up his carrier's intentions to introduce shared data plans since the middle of last year, but obviously we've yet to see anything actually materialize.
 Speaking with All Things D, de la Vega promises that the shared data buckets are still in the works, explaining that AT&T is "still working on that” and that the plan is taking extra time to get just right.
 As for when we can expect such a plan to be made available?
 The exec shied away from sharing anything close to a concrete date, only saying that they'll be coming to market "soon."